 A number of remaining claims still need to be reviewed.
 This includes claims considered deficient because of a lack of documentation.
 In these cases the claims will be revisited to see if families can provide more evidence.
 The Detroit-based automaker is hoping to have all of these claims wrapped up by the end of July.

 In 2013 the country’s largest automaker settled a lawsuit over the death of Brooke Melton, who died in an auto accident that occurred when her vehicle unintentionally shut off in the middle of a Georgia highway.
 Through the course of the lawsuit, it was confirmed that the GM CEO Mary Barra knew about the ignition switch defect and chose profit over safer materials.

 The resulting recall encompassed millions of small cars fitted with the faulty ignition switch that would involuntarily turn off all electrical components of the vehicle, including the engine and airbags.

 Your GM Ignition Switch Attorneys

-The experienced auto accident attorneys at Gordon and Doner are dedicated to protecting the rights of the injured against greedy automakers. our attorneys are actively pursuing lawsuits on behalf of anyone who has been injured by a malfunctioning GM part to ensure that they receive proper compensation.
+The experienced auto accident attorneys at Gordon & Partners are dedicated to protecting the rights of the injured against greedy automakers. our attorneys are actively pursuing lawsuits on behalf of anyone who has been injured by a malfunctioning GM part to ensure that they receive proper compensation.

-If you or a loved one has been injured in an auto accident that was the result of a defective car part, call our attorneys today for a free evaluation of your case.
+If you or a loved one has been injured in an auto accident that was the result of a defective car part, call a personal injury attorney from our firm today for a free evaluation of your case.